Play Google Let It Snow Easter Egg

 Google’s “Let It Snow” is a playful Easter egg that dusts your browser with falling snow and a realistic frost layer.
 You can draw in the frost with your mouse and clear it all with the “Defrost” button.

-Launched in 2011 as a seasonal treat, it showcased Google’s fun side.
-While it’s no longer on Google’s homepage, you can relive the full winter vibe here whenever you like.
+Launched in 2011 as a seasonal treat, it showcased Google’s playful side.
+While it no longer appears in Google Search, you can relive the full winter vibe here whenever you like.

 How do I trigger Google’s “Let It Snow” Easter egg?